Top 15 Organizations that Help the Homeless

 Most nonprofits mentioned in this guide make it easy to donate online.
 Organizations like Impact HK, WIN (Women in Need), and Project 150 accept both one-time and recurring donations to fund their programs.
 Before donating, you can also check platforms like Charity Navigator or GuideStar to learn more about how they use their funds to create impact.

 If you’re looking for trusted global or local homeless organizations to support, Goodera can help.
-We work with nonprofits across 100+ countries and can help you discover volunteering opportunities that match your cause and your team’s goals.
+We work with nonprofits in 100+ countries and can help you discover volunteer opportunities that align with your cause and your team’s goals.

 Start by checking for transparent reporting and strong impact metrics.
 Organizations with good reputations typically have: